The Story

 The alternative is not paranoia and air-gapped servers.
 It is a coherent strategy for institutional digital infrastructure that is based on software the institution controls.

 In Germany, this conversation has a name and a project.
 OpenDesk — developed under the aegis of the federal and state governments — is a stack of open-source tools (Nextcloud, Collabora Online, Matrix/ Element, Jitsi, Keycloak, Open-Xchange) assembled into an integrated workspace alternative to Microsoft 365.
-The Souveräner Arbeitsplatz (sovereign workspace) concept behind it is exactly what the BitLocker story illustrates: if the software is open, the keys stay in your institution, and no foreign court can reach them via a warrant served on a US company.
+The Souveräner Arbeitsplatz (sovereign workspace) concept behind it addresses the control problem that the BitLocker story illustrates.
+Open source permits audit and self-hosting; it does not by itself guarantee that keys remain local or remove every foreign legal dependency.
+Deployment, operator, identity provider, support contracts, and key management decide that.

 Several German states and federal agencies have been piloting OpenDesk.
-The city of Munich’s earlier experiment with Linux (LiMux) and its eventual rollback to Windows is the cautionary tale here — not because open source failed, but because the transition was not supported seriously enough over time, and the incumbent vendor’s lobbying was.
+The city of Munich’s earlier experiment with Linux (LiMux) and its partial rollback to Microsoft products is a cautionary tale, but not a controlled test of open-source fitness.
+Public accounts attribute the reversal to a mixture of technical, organisational, political, and vendor factors; reducing it to one failed technology or one lobbying campaign outruns the record.
 The BitLocker story is a reminder of what is at stake in that political negotiation.

 The FSFE’s “Public Money?
 Public Code!” campaign has articulated the principle cleanly: software developed with public funding should be released as open-source software.
 The argument is not only about freedom as an abstract value.
 It is about the practical consequence of being locked into a proprietary platform: your institution loses the ability to audit what the software does, to modify it to meet your requirements, to host it where your data protection law applies, and to switch providers without losing access to your own data.